-Director of University Engagement: Marissa Bellas
+Director of University Engagement: Diamond Hadley

 Position Description: The director of University Engagement will coordinate efforts to excite university students, faculty & staff about the fraternal community.
 They will lead the IFPB members in planning and execution of National Hazing Prevention Week (NHPW), and work to incorporate the whole campus in NHPW events.
 They will pick two target areas of the campus community each semester and plan intentional programs to help build more interaction between FSL and that campus community.
 They will work to incorporate all students, faculty & staff in FSL events and advocate for the fraternal community at university functions.
-The director of University Engagement must establish and maintain good relationship with university students, faulty & staff.
+The director of University Engagement must establish and maintain good relationship with university students, faculty & staff.

 - Must be a fully matriculated degree-seeking student at the University of West Florida

 - Must have a minimum of a 2.5 semester and cumulative GPA to apply and maintain that to stay on the board